 BUILDING is pleased to present The Castles in the Hour Blue, the first solo exhibition ever held in Milan of the visual artist and theatrical author Jan Fabre.

-The exhibition, curated by Melania Rossi, will open to the public on 22 September, with site specific installations at BUILDING; it will also feature ad hoc installations in two institutional places of the city of Milan, such as the Basilica of Sant’Eustorgio and the Portinari Chapel.
+The exhibition, curated by Melania Rossi, opened to the public on 22 September, with site specific installations at BUILDING; it also features ad hoc installations in two institutional places of the city of Milan, such as the Basilica of Sant’Eustorgio and the Portinari Chapel.

-On view will be a “world premiere” selection of artworks – for the main part, never seen before since part of the artist’s collection, now available to the public for the very first time – made by Jan Fabre since the late Eighties, focused on two themes which are particularly important to the master: castles and the Hour Blue.
+On view there is a “world premiere” selection of artworks – for the main part, never seen before since part of the artist’s collection, now available to the public for the very first time – made by Jan Fabre since the late Eighties, focused on two themes which are particularly important to the master: castles and the Hour Blue.

 Drawings, collages, videos and photographic works bring together a journey in the most “romantic” and poetic – but always radical and symbolic – imagery of one of the most important artists on the contemporary scene.

 The aesthetic and ethical fusion of the two themes in the conception of Jan Fabre, declared in the title of the show, is evident in the exhibited artworks, starting from Tivoli (1990), one of the works that consecrated the artistic career of Jan Fabre at an international level.
 In this case, Fabre had completely covered the Tivoli castle (Mechelen) in sheets all drawn in blue Bic, which had been left transforming under the sun light and bad weather.
-A real architectural performance that the artist had been recording during day and night, releasing a 35 mm short movie that will be on view at the gallery.
+A real architectural performance that the artist had been recording during day and night, releasing a 35 mm short movie that is on view at the gallery.